marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 ```

 - In this case, `remove_pg` creates a single file, so we can use the `output` attribute without further specification
-- If a specific output is needed from multiple options, they can be selected by index or [as an attribute](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#the-expand-function) by assigning names

 ### Aggregating count statistics
 - Many of the remaining rule definitions follow a similar pattern, so I'll again link to the [full workflow file](https://github.com/marcsingleton/workflow_tutorial/blob/main/workflow.smk) on GitHub instead of covering them in detail here